tap-ir/tap-ir.github.io/README.md

 **TAPIR** (Trustable Artifacts Parser for Incident Response) is a multi-user, client/server, incident response framework based on the [TAP](https://github.com/tap-ir/) project.

-- It take as input  **file** (can be a disk dump or any kind of file), a **directory** containing different files (from a triage tool), a **disk dump**, or a disk **device**.
-Use different plugins to virtually extract data and metadata from those files, let you access them in an homogenous way via a REST API, and integrate a search engine [TAP-QUERY](https://github.com/tap-ir/tap-query) that let you create complex query to filter that data and metadata.
+- It take as input  **files** (can be a **disk dump** or any kind of file), a **directory** containing different files (from a triage tool), or a disk **device**.
+It use different plugins to virtually extract data and metadata from those files, letting you access them in an homogenous way via a REST API, it also come with a search engine [TAP-QUERY](https://github.com/tap-ir/tap-query) that let you create complex query to filter data and metadata.

 - Server can be accessed remotely or locally via it's REST API, or via :

-  - [TAPyR](https://github.com/tap-ir/tapyr) a python binding that can be used to create script to automate your investigation,
+  - [TAPyR](https://github.com/tap-ir/tapyr) a python binding that can be used to create script to automate your investigation.
   - [TAPyR-cmd](https://github.com/tap-ir/tapyr-cmd) unix like shell command.
   - [TAPIR-Frontend](https://github.com/tap-ir/tapir-frontend) a web UI.

 - It's multiplateform and run on Linux, Mac OS X, and Windows.

-This documentation is a user guide that will help you use and perform incident response with TAPIR.
+This documentation is a user guide that will help you use and conduct incident response with TAPIR.

-?> You might also be interested in [bin2json](https://github.com/tap-ir/bin2json) a simpler tool based also based on the [TAP](https://github.com/tap-ir/tap) library. **bin2json** can automatically and recursively extract metadata from files or devices to a JSON file that can be sent to a **siem** or analyzed with tool like [JQ](https://github.com/stedolan/jq).
+?> You might also be interested in [bin2json](https://github.com/tap-ir/bin2json) a simpler tool also based on the [TAP](https://github.com/tap-ir/tap) library. **bin2json** can automatically and recursively extract **metadata** from files or devices to a **JSON** file that can be sent to a **siem** or analyzed with tool like [JQ](https://github.com/stedolan/jq).

 ## Download